enriqueprieto/nextjs-shadcn-prisma-auth-dashboard-template/README.md

 # Welcome

-This repository is a dashboard template with features that can help developers from zero to deploy.
+This repository provides a dashboard template designed to assist developers from initial setup to deployment.

 ## Table of Contents